bazelbuild/bazel/tools/build_defs/docker/README.md

 ```

 __Nota Bene:__ the `docker images` command will show a really old timestamp
-because `docker_build` remove all timestamps from the build to make it
+because `docker_build` removes all timestamps from the build to make it
 reproducible.

 ## Pulling images and deb files from the internet